A Short Biography

 May 15, 2018 — As part of the CLEF 2018 Fact Checking Lab, our team Prise de Fer (with Chaoyuan Zuo and Ayla Karakas) achieves the best results in identifying sentences worth fact-checking.

-Feb 26, 2018 — Social Identities in Text: my talk at the Digital Humanities series presented by Stony Brook University Libraries.
+Feb 26, 2018 — Social Identities in Text: my talk at the Digital Humanities series organized by Stony Brook University Libraries.